-The athletics mixed relay event will make its debut at this year's Olympics in Tokyo, but do you know what's involved?
-We take a look at the new and exciting addition to the Olympic calendar.
+The 4x400m mixed relay has made its debut at the Olympic Games Tokyo 2020, but do you know what's involved?
+We take a look at the new and exciting addition to the Olympic programme.

-For the first time in the history of the Olympic Games, the 4x400m athletics mixed relay will take place at Tokyo 2020.
-The new format first truly caught the imagination of a global public at the Doha 2019 Athletics World Championships, as 16 teams each made up of two women and two men battled for victory in the sweltering Qatari heat.
+The new format caught the imagination of a global public at the Doha 2019 Athletics World Championships, as 16 teams each made up of two women and two men battled for victory in the sweltering Qatari heat.

-That competition saw a USA team made up of Wilbert London, Allyson Felix, Courtney Okoloa and Michael Cherry crowned champions in a world record time of 3 minutes 9.34 seconds.
-And more than just a battle of speed, tactics came to the fore as a fascinating competition unfolded.
+That competition saw a USA team made up of Wilbert London, Allyson Felix, Courtney Okoloa and Michael Cherry crowned champions in a world record time of 3:09:34.
+It was more than just a battle of speed, as tactics came to the fore as a fascinating competition unfolded.

 What's involved in the mixed relay event?